 Bystanders and family members are often first to respond in a medical emergency, but, according to some research, they may hesitate to do cardiopulmonary resuscitation (CPR)—even if they have been trained in CPR and how to use an automated external defibrillator (AED).
 The most common reasons for responders’ reluctance are mistrust of their abilities and fear of injuring the victim, according to a study in Emergency Medicine Journal.
 (2)

-That was before the coronavirus disease 2019 (COVID-19) outbreak and CDC’s recommendations to keep a physical distance of at least 6 feet from other people and wear a cloth face covering in public settings.
+That was before the coronavirus disease 2019 (COVID-19) outbreak and CDC’s recommendations to keep a physical distance of at least 6 feet from other people and wear a mask in public settings.

 Cardiac arrests still happen outside of hospitals during the COVID-19 outbreak, and victims still need help.
 If you are in the position to save a life, you should.

 CPR keeps blood flowing and provides oxygen to the brain and other vital organs, giving the victim a better chance of a full recovery.
 If performed in the first few minutes of cardiac arrest, it can double or triple a person’s chance of survival.
 (1)

 If you are uncomfortable with putting your mouth on a stranger’s mouth because the other person may have COVID-19, you can do hands-only CPR until help arrives, according to the American Heart Association (AHA).
 (3)

 You don’t need a special certification or formal training to do hands-only CPR.
 If cardiac arrest happens to someone near you, don’t be afraid to take action:

 - Call 9-1-1 right away.
 If another bystander is nearby, save time by asking that person to call 9-1-1 and look for an AED while you begin CPR.
 All 50 states have laws or regulations requiring AEDs in that public gathering places.
 (4)